Phuket Yacht Charter Guide

 Discover Thailand's Yachting Hotspots of Phi Phi, Krabi and Koh Lanta on your Phuket Yacht Charter - Book your Crewed Motor Yacht, Catamaran and Bareboat Sailboat for Winter 2020

-Phuket is undoubtedly the jewel in the crown of Southeast Asian yachting.
-With easy flight connections from around the world, warm tropical weather during the European winter, white sandy beaches, great snorkelling, diving, and fishing.
+Phuket is undoubtedly the jewel in the crown of Southeast Asia yachting and provides easy access to the gems of Krabi province, Koh Lanta and the unmissable Phi Phi islands.
+With easy flight connections from all around the world, warm tropical weather during the European winter, white sandy beaches, great snorkelling, diving, and fishing.
 Not to mention, the Thai culture and cuisine, with some of the most amazing scenery to be found anywhere in the world.
-It is easy to see why Phuket has developed into a world-class cruising destination, offering a range of activities to experience whilst onboard your charter yacht.
+It is easy to see why Phuket has developed into a world-class cruising destination, offering a range of activities to experience on your Thailand yacht charter itinerary.

 Phuket attracts people from all over the world and thus has a wide variety of yachts to choose from, based on a variety of marinas on the east coast of the island.